SomeHeresy/Electromagnetic-Accelerator/README.md

 ## ⚠️ Safety

-This project stores roughly **105 joules** across its capacitor bank at 400 V. That is comfortably enough to kill a person, and capacitors hold charge long after the supply is disconnected.

 This repository is published as engineering documentation, not as a build guide.
 If you are not already comfortable working with high-voltage energy storage — bleeder resistors, discharge procedure, isolation between logic and the HV side — do not attempt to reproduce it.

 ---